felixarntz/ai-services/readme.txt

 = Installation from within WordPress =

 1. Visit **Plugins > Add New**.
-2. Search for **WP OOP Plugin Lib Example**.
+2. Search for **WP Starter Plugin**.
-3. Install and activate the WP OOP Plugin Lib Example plugin.
+3. Install and activate the WP Starter Plugin plugin.

 = Manual installation =

-1. Upload the entire `wp-oop-plugin-lib-example` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `wp-starter-plugin` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
-3. Activate the WP OOP Plugin Lib Example plugin.
+3. Activate the WP Starter Plugin plugin.

 == Frequently Asked Questions ==